 The California State Science Fair is the final science fair of the academic year for students throughout the State of California in grades 6 - 12, serving California's future scientists since 1952.
 It is hosted by the California Science Center. (http://www.usc.edu/CSSF)

 The top 30 middle school scientists from around the nation will participate in a week-long competition for an opportunity to win awards, including the top educational award of $25,000. (https://student.societyforscience.org/broadcom-masters).
-The 2014 Finals will be held October 24-29 in Washington DC.
+The Finals are typically held in late October in Washington DC.

 INTEL INTERNATIONAL SCIENCE & ENGINEERING FAIR (INTEL ISEF)

 The Intel International Science and Engineering Fair (Intel ISEF), is the world’s largest international pre-college science competition, providing an annual forum for more than 1,700 high school students from over 70 countries, regions, and territories to showcase their independent research and compete for about $5 million in awards in 17 categories. (https://student.societyforscience.org/intel-isef)

 455 Capitol Mall, Suite 500 Sacramento, CA 95814

 F: (916) 442.4182

 The mission of the NorCal STEM Education Foundation is to inspire and engage students to become interested in pursuing scientific, technological, engineering, and mathematical (STEM) degrees and careers.